 When it comes to your janitorial healthcare cleaning crew, do you they know the difference in cleaning standards for the various rooms in your facility?
 An examination room will have different health code requirements than an isolation or operating room.
-As a healthcare professional or facility manager, you can rest assured that ServiceMaster Elite Cleaning Services provides knowledgeable and sanitary healthcare cleaning services throughout the greater New Orleans area.
+As a healthcare professional or facility manager, you can rest assured that ServiceMaster Elite Cleaning Services provides knowledgeable and sanitary healthcare cleaning services.
 Our cleaning techs have the tools and the training to properly clean any of the following outpatient facility rooms:

 The patient exam room gets the most amount of people in and out of it.
 Because of this, this room is a hotbed for germs and so your janitorial staff should be thoroughly wiping down doorknobs and railings using disposable wipes soaked in disinfectant.
 Any high-touch area such as chairs, hand sanitizer bottles, soap dispensers, writing utensils and medical devices, should all be regularly wiped down with a hospital-grade disinfectant.
 A hospital-grade disinfectant must be used because these don’t leave behind residues and do not require further rinsing or wiping processes after they have been applied.